Enamul22/NLP_for_NounPhraseExtractor-CFG--Sentence_Parser/README.md

 - Utilize context-free grammar rules for English sentence parsing.
 - Simple and user-friendly GUI to test and demonstrate the parser's capabilities.

-# N.B: This is just a base model for noun pharse parser covered only few sentences.
-If you want to parse any sentence you can modify the terminal as per your need.
+# N.B: This is just a base model for noun phrase parser covered only few sentences.
+If you want to parse any sentence you can modify the terminal as per your need in parser.py file.

 ## Technologies
 - Python
 - NLTK library
 - Tkinter for GUI

+# Usage
+- Clone my repository
+- run gui.py or parser.py